kjgrover/congressionalDistricts/README.md

 # Congressional Districts

-This code is used to grab the GeoJSON shape files for all of the congressional districts in the United States and write them to one directory
+This code is used to grab the GeoJSON shape files for all of the congressional districts in the United States and write them to one directory.
+The original locations JSON can be found at the @unitedstates project (https://theunitedstates.io/).
+The final joined GeoJSON can be viewed on my website @ kelseygrover.com/congressional

 ##